School of Chemistry and Biochemistry

 CHEM 1211K.
 Chemical Principles I. 4 Credit Hours.

-Topics to be covered include atomic structure, bonding, properties of matter, thermodynamics and physical equilibria.
+First course in a two-semester sequence covering the fundamental principles and applications of chemistry designed for science majors.
+Topics to be covered include composition of matter, stoichiometry, periodic relations, and nomenclature.
 Laboratory exercises supplement the lecture material.
 Credit not allowed for both CHEM 1310 and CHEM 1211K.

 CHEM 1211R.
 Chemical Principles I Recitation.
 0 Credit Hours.